 TODO: Something on the success of the experiment here… We kept flies in the two conditions for 100 generations, we sampled 100 individuals at 4 time points, we obtained allele frequencies from PoolSeq and genotypes from individual sequencing (fig. 1 A)...

-After quality control (see Methods), we obtained allele frequency estimates for ~1.76M SNPs, giving a total of 4 time points x 3 replicate populations x 2 treatments x 1.76M SNPs data points.
+After quality control (see Methods), we obtained allele frequency estimates for ~1.76M SNPs, giving a total data collection of 4 time points x 3 replicate populations x 2 treatments x 1.76M SNP genotype calls.
 To identify the main drivers of genetic change without any prior assumptions, we performed a Principal Component Analysis (PCA) of the allele frequencies across the entire selection experiment.
-The first two principal components (PC), explaining 17% and 13% of the variance respectively, largely coincides with time and selection regime (figs. 2, 7).
+The first two principal components (PC), explaining 17% and 13% of the variance, largely coincides with time and selection regime, respectively (figs. 2, 7).
 This unsupervised approach thus identified time and high sugar (HS) selection as the two main drivers of genetic change genome wide.
 Surprisingly, the time dimension, captured by the first PC, explained slightly more variance than the selection regime, which was captured by the second PC.
 This shows that all six populations experience some common selection pressures, presumably related to lab environment.
 The second largest driver of genetic change is indeed exposure to high sugar stress (fig. 2).